-4.3.
 Isolation Barrier

-The Si3016 achieves an isolation barrier through low-cost, high-voltage capacitors in conjunction with Silicon Laboratories' proprietary signal processing techniques.
+The Si3016 achieves an isolation barrier through low-cost, high-voltage capacitors in conjunction with Silicon Laboratories' proprietary ISOcap signal processing techniques.
 These techniques eliminate any signal degradation due to capacitor mismatches, common mode interference, or noise coupling.
-As shown in Figure 6 on page 9, the C1, C4, C24, and C25 capacitors isolate the system side from the Si3016 (line side).
+As shown in Figure 6 on page 9, the C1, C4, C24, and C25 capacitors isolate the system-side from the Si3016 (line-side).
 All transmit, receive, control, ring detect, and caller ID data are communicated through this barrier.

-The isolated communications link is disabled by default.
+The ISOcap communications link is disabled by default.
 To enable it, the PDL bit must be cleared.
 No communication between the system-side module and the Si3016 can occur until this bit is cleared.
-When the PDL bit is cleared, a check is performed to ensure that the line-side device is an Si3016 device.
+When the PDL bit is cleared, a check is performed to ensure the line-side device is a Si3016 device.
 If it is not, the system-side module will not function.

-4.4.
 Transmit/Receive Full Scale Level

 The Si3016 supports programmable maximum transmit and receive levels.
-The full-scale TX/RX level is established by writing the FULL bit in Register 18.
-With FULL = 1, the full scale TX/RX level is increased to 3.2 dBm to support certain FCC voice applications that require higher TX/RX levels.
-When FULL = 1, R2 must be changed from 402 $\Omega$ to 243 $\Omega$ .
+The full scale TX/RX level is established by writing the FULL bit in Register 18.
+With FULL = 1, the full scale TX/RX level is increased to 3.2 dBm to support certain FCC voice applications which require higher TX/RX levels.
+When FULL = 1, R2 must be changed from 402 Ω to 243 Ω .
 The default full scale value is -1 dBm (FULL = 0).
-Note that this higher TX/RX full-scale mode must be used in FCC/600 $\Omega$ termination mode.
+Note that this higher TX/RX full scale mode must be used in FCC/600 Ω termination mode.